Iam-7hills/ansible/hashivault.md

 **Note:** you can also create secrets from the browser

-STEP 4: WRITE ANSIBLE playbook
+STEP 4: Write Ansible playbook
 ===============================

 https://github.com/Iam-7hills/ansible/blob/main/ansibledemo/hashivault/hashivault.yaml